 Military training has existed at MIT ever since the Institute opened its doors in 1865.
 More than 12,000 officers have been commissioned from MIT, of whom more than 150 have reached the rank of general or admiral.
 Students who are United States citizens or who have applied for citizenship, are of good moral character, and are medically qualified for military service, may enroll in the programs for leadership training.
-Non-citizens who fulfill naturalization requirements for citizenship prior to graduation may enroll and participate in the four-year nonscholarship programs.
+Non-citizens who fulfill naturalization requirements for citizenship prior to graduation may enroll and participate in the two-year nonscholarship programs.
 Any full-time MIT student may participate in the programs for leadership training.

 All three programs—Air Force, Army, and Naval ROTC—have the following characteristics in common:

 Aerospace Studies (AS), Military Science (MS), and Naval Science (NS) subjects are not included in a student's grade point average, and the credits do not count toward a degree.
 These subjects cannot be applied toward the Physical Education Requirement.
 In some cases, the ROTC programs may include departmentally approved subjects that provide academic credit.

 Students who accept a contract to become an officer must maintain acceptable levels of academic performance and physical fitness.
 ROTC academic performance requirements may exceed Institute standards.
 Breach or willful evasion of the contract could lead to a period of enlisted service or to repayment of scholarship funds.